polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/book/sidebars/attention-is-all-you-need-for-now/Attention-Is-All-You-Need-For-Now.md

 In the fast-paced realm of AI and machine learning, the introduction of Attention Mechanisms and Transformers marks a significant turning point.
 It's as if we've given computers a turbo boost in understanding and generating human language, making traditional models appear almost sluggish in comparison.

-In this article, we're going to delve into the nuts and bolts of the Attention Mechanism.
+In this sidebar, we're going to delve into the nuts and bolts of the Attention Mechanism.
 Imagine this: our models have now developed the ability to shine a spotlight on the most crucial elements in a vast ocean of data.
 It's akin to the human ability to focus selectively, not trying to process everything simultaneously.

 Then, enter the Transformer, the standout architecture in this scenario.
 It harnesses this spotlight technique to enhance processing speed and accuracy dramatically.
 From translating languages to generating text, the Transformer excels in efficiency and speed.